-- 5.1.1.
-In addition to other reports as agreed to by the parties, on an annual basis, the Contractor shall make a report in writing to DHHS that is descriptive of the Chief Medical Officers' and the clinicians' services provided by the Contractor and the Contractor's performance under this contract during the preceding contract year, the research activities provided during the preceding contract year, and planned research activities for the current contract year. - 5.1.2.
-On an annual basis, DHHS shall submit to the Contractor a report in writing containing DHHS' evaluation of the Contractor's performance pursuant to this contract during the preceding year. - On a quarterly basis, or as otherwise more frequently required by the 5.1.3.
-United States Department of Health and Human Services regulations, DHHS and in a form specified by DHHS, the Contractor shall provide a written report to DHHS documenting the services provided by the Contractor's staff in sufficient form and with sufficient detail to satisfy the reporting requirements of Medicare, Medicaid, and other third-party providers.
+- 5.1.2.
+On an annual basis, DHHS shall submit to the Contractor a report in writing containing DHHS' evaluation of the Contractor's performance pursuant to this contract during the preceding year. - 5.1.3.
+On a quarterly basis, or as otherwise more frequently required by the United States Department of Health and Human Services regulations, DHHS and in a form specified by DHHS, the Contractor shall provide a written report to DHHS documenting the services provided by the Contractor's staff in sufficient form and with sufficient detail to satisfy the reporting requirements of Medicare, Medicaid, and other third-party providers.